 After a month of recording your spending, you can now answer those questions.
 Calculate your monthly income and your monthly fixed expenses.
 Also add up the month of expenses you recorded in your journal in total and by category.
 This way you can see how much you saved or if you saved at all.
 Decide how much money you want to save each month and you can also set spending goals for each category.

-Consider how you can start saving more money.
-One way to save more is to be more mindful of each expense and to think about if you really need each thing you buy.
+Next, consider how you can start saving more money.
+One way to save more is to be more mindful of each expense and to consider if you really need each thing you buy.